IKOR-GmbH/sip-framework/docs/test-kit.md

 This file format is referred to as <i><b>TestCaseDefinition</i></b>.
 The flow itself and thus the TestCaseDefinition file is split into three phases (sections)

-<li> when-execute - The test is executed by triggering one off adapter's endpoints</li>
+- when-execute - The test is executed by triggering one off adapter's endpoints
-<li> with-mocks - All external calls are replaced with predefined mocks</li>
+- with-mocks - All external calls are replaced with predefined mocks
-<li> then-expect - The test outcome is compared with a predefined expected outcome</li>
+- then-expect - The test outcome is compared with a predefined expected outcome

 # Test Kit provides...